2006 North Indian Ocean cyclone season: Cyclonic Storm Ogni

 On October 27, an area of convection formed west of Sri Lanka, spawning a circulation in the Palk Strait on the next day.
 With low to moderate wind shear, the system's convection organized and developed outflow.
 Early on October 29, a depression developed just east of India's southeast coast.
 It quickly intensified while moving parallel to the coastline, becoming Cyclonic Storm Ogni later that day with peak 3 minute winds of 65 km/h.
+(Note: The name Ogni (Bengali: অগ্নি, [ˈoɡ.niˑ]) was contributed by Bangladesh and means "fire" in Bengali.)
 Conditions favored development, with the exception of proximity to land.
 The JTWC issued a Tropical Cyclone Formation Alert on October 29, and although at the time they did not classify the system, the agency upgraded the system to Tropical Cyclone 06B in post-season analysis, estimating winds of 100 km/h.
 The convection organized around the center, and developed banding features, although Ogni weakened slightly to deep depression status on October 30.
 Soon after, it moved ashore Andhra Pradesh between Bapatla and Ongole.
 Later that day, Ogni degenerated into a remnant low.

 A small system only 100 km (60 mi) in diameter, Ogni was the smallest storm on record in the basin from 1891 to 2007.
 The storm dropped heavy rainfall in southeastern India, peaking at 770 mm in Avanigadda, Andhra Pradesh.
 About 900 villages were flooded in the state, with around 100,000 houses damaged or destroyed.
 Thousands of residents rode out floods on the roofs of their houses and 95,928 people had to evacuate to hundreds of emergency camps.
 The storm also disrupted power supplies and cut off roads.
 Ogni's rainfall damaged 199986 acre of crop fields and killed 361,553 farm animals.
 Throughout Andhra Pradesh, Ogni killed 24 people, mostly on rice or shrimp farms.
 Damage totaled ₹2.1 billion (INR, US$47 million).